-6.8.9.
+6.8.10.
 Lot 1 contains existing impermeable surfaces which equate to 6% of the total site area.
-Wilton Joubert (WJ) have completed a Site Suitability Report (SSR) for the proposal and recommend that runoff from the existing roof areas is to be captured by a gutter system and directed to potable water tank.
-A dispersal device is also to be installed for overflow from the existing
+Wilton Joubert (WJ) have completed a Site Suitability Report (SSR) for the proposal and recommend that runoff from the existing roof areas continues to be captured by a gutter system and directed to the potable water tanks.
+A dispersal device is to be installed for overflow from the existing tanks.
+An indicative location has been shown within the plans attached with the SSR.
+This requirement is anticipated to be a condition of consent on the decision document.